-No User ReviewsWrite a review

 The Dewalt DXGN4500's design includes a gasoline-fueled 270 cc (8.5 hp) Honda GX270 OHV 4-stroke engine.
 With a 120/240V output, it gives a running wattage of 4,200W and also a peak wattage of 4,500W.

-The generator features a simple traditional pull-start mechanism.
-It is rated for a noise of 76 dBA (less noisy than a vacuum cleaner).
+The generator is rated for a noise of 76 dBA (less noisy than a vacuum cleaner).
+Its starting mechanism is based on a simple traditional pull-start mechanism.

-The DXGN4500 can operate for around 15 hours at 50% load with a full tank (fuel consumption around 0.47 GPH), due to its fuel capacity of 7 gallons.
+The fuel capacity of 7 gallons allows the DXGN4500 to operate for around 15 hours at 50% load with a full tank (fuel consumption around 0.47 GPH).

 Outlets